Eureka Council

 The Eureka Council Inc. is an Australian organisation dedicated to the social, cultural, and heritage needs of Colonial and Anzac Australians.
 It promotes national pride, preservation of heritage and history, and Australian arts.

 History

 The Eureka Council was conceived in 1998 and registered in January 2003.
 It is an incorporated association or government-registered non-profit group.

-Native Australian culture

-Australia and its non-indigenous inhabitants (Australians) are made up of many nationalities, many of which came to Australia during several major periods of its history.
-The most recognisable of these periods in the convict period of the late 18th and early 19th centuries, where many nationalities such as the English, Irish and Scottish, were transported to Australia as punishment for their crimes, or as free settlers in order to start the new nation.
-Other such periods of migration from overseas includes the gold rushes of the 1850s, where many Europeans and Chinese made their way to Australia in order to seek their fortunes.

-Many modern day Australians do not know their heritage - for these Australians, Australia's Colonial Heritage is the only heritage or identity they can relate to.
-For this reason, that heritage must be treasured and preserved as a matter of urgency.
-Colonial Australians are strongly and completely at home in current Australia but they do have a number of special needs.
-These are not financial or social needs, but because they do not enjoy the cross-cultural enrichment that multicultural Australians enjoy, our Colonial Australians need our Australian Colonial and Anzac heritage and culture to be preserved and protected.
-This is the only heritage or culture these Australians will ever have.

 Activities

 Most recently, the Eureka Council has been involved in the fight to save a national treasure from property developers.
 Rose Cottage and the Australian Pioneer Village in Hawkesbury, NSW is currently being threatened by a local council resolution to sell the artefacts contained in the village.
 A rally was held on the 28 June 2009, with an expected attendance of 1000 people - over 5000 people attended on the day which is a clear indication of the level of support from the general public.
 The Eureka Council Executive has petitioned the local council using 'moral-force' persuasion, a style used by John Basson Humffray who headed up the Ballarat Reform League during the Eureka Stockade rebellion of 1854.
 Through this 'moral-force' approach, it is expected the decision will be reviewed and overturned by the local council.